For help in loading these macros into Connexion, see my step-by-step instructions.

 To use the Latin2*** macros, put the cursor in a field containing Romanized data, then run the macro.
 The macro will attempt to un-transliterate the data, will add the vernacular characters in a new field, and will link the new field to your existing field.
 These macros will attempt to transliterate all Latin-alphabet text in a field (except for subfield indicators), so you may have to manually change some subfields back to Latin; for example, GMDs.

 In both cases, you will have to double-check the results, because the macro cannot handle every possible case and exception.
 This is in part because some vernacular characters on the transliteration tables are not yet valid for use in MARC records, and some valid MARC characters are not included in the Arial Unicode MS font (nor most other Unicode fonts); these will be transliterated by the macro as fill characters (a black rectangle).
 In these cases, you must manually edit the transliterated field before the record will validate.
-You may have to use character descriptions instead of the actual characters, as instructed in the Connexion help file; for example, the Azerbaijani schwa should be entered as "[Schwa]" or "[schwa]" (depending on case) in an otherwise vernacular field, as that character is not valid for use in MARC records.
+You may have to use character descriptions instead of the actual characters, as instructed in the Connexion help file; for example, when working with MARC8 rather than Unicode, the Azerbaijani schwa should be entered as "[Schwa]" or "[schwa]" (depending on case) in an otherwise vernacular field, as that character is not valid for use in MARC8 records.

-With all of the macros, you will be asked to select a transliteration table to use.
+With several of the macros, you will be asked to select the transliteration table for a particular language using that writing system you wish to use.
 If you want to change the default selections (so that you can simply press Enter most of the time), you can do this by editing the indicated values just after "Sub Main" in the relevant macro.

 If you have problems unzipping the file, here is the plain macrobook file, which you should be able to simply download and move into your Macros directory.
 However, because the file is so large, and I do not want the number of download requests to overwhelm my daily limits, I ask you to please instead download the zipped version above unless absolutely necessary.